 To test connectivity, we first wanted to assess how easily each keyboard connected to our devices.
 Then we examined if there was any lag time in typing, if they went into sleep mode, how quickly they woke up, and from how far away they could be used.

-All of the models that are rechargeable via USB cables can be connected to a computer to charge and be used at the same time.
-For these models, which include all but both Logitech's and the OMOTON, battery life is not an enormous factor assuming you are always near your computer while using your keyboard.
-The Arteck Universal Slim Portable, Arteck 2.4G, OMOTON, Klim Chroma, and Jelly Comb all have automatic sleep modes after a certain amount of idle time.
-This helps to extend battery life
+All of the models that recharge via USB cables can be connected to a computer so they can be charged and used simultaneously.
+For these models, which include all but the OMOTON and both Logitech's, battery life is not an enormous factor — assuming you are always near your computer while using your keyboard.
+The OMOTON, Arteck Universal Slim Portable, Arteck 2.4G, and Klim Chroma all have automatic sleep modes that kick in after a certain amount of idle time, helping to extend battery life immensely.

-The only models with battery life indicators are the Arteck Universal Slim Portable and the Logitech K480.
-They are not perfect, however, as the Arteck's will only blink if the battery is low, and the Logitech's low battery indicator is located on the bottom of the device, which is inconvenient.
+The Arteck Universal Slim Portable and Logitech K480 are the only models with battery life indicators.
+However, they are not perfect, as the Arteck's will only blink if the battery is low, and the Logitech's low battery indicator is inconveniently located on the underside of the device.
 The Apple Magic keyboard will tell you exactly how much battery is left in the device with a handy icon display on the computer itself.

-Many of the keyboards we tested were MacOS or Windows systems-specific, but Logitech thought of it all and included options for each of these operating systems in addition to Android.
-The Logitech K380 and the Jelly Comb were two other models that shared this convenient feature.
+Many of the keyboards we tested were Windows or MacOS systems-specific, but Logitech thought of it all and included options for each of these operating systems, as well as Android.
+The Logitech K380 was another model that shared this convenient feature.

 Our testers preferred keyboards whose keys had less travel distance.
 We found that we would often miss keystrokes with the models where the travel distance was longer.
-The OMOTON and Klim boards stood out the most to us in this way and were also the only keyboards we tested that had a slight angle to their build rather than lying flat.
+The Klim and OMOTON boards stood out the most to us in this way and were also the only keyboards we tested that had a slight angle to their build rather than lying flat.
 To someone else, these could be desirable features.
 For those who prefer a more tactile experience and like typing at a slight angle, these keyboards may be what you are looking for.

 — Miya Tsudome